Following are the top 10 destinations in the Caribbean for snorkelers.

 This uninhabited island is accessible by boat from Roatan.
 The island has a white sandy beach and the coral reef begins from a depth of 15 feet.
 The reef encompasses the entire island and is one of the best for snorkeling.
 You will be able to spot parrotfish and luminescent damsels swimming merrily among the corals.

 As the name suggests, Little Cayman is really little.
 It is merely 10 miles in width and length, but it offers one of the best destinations in the Caribbean for snorkelers.
-The Bloody Bay Marine Park coral reef is teeming with fish which swim alongside hawksbill turtles.
+The Bloody Bay Marine Park coral reef is teeming with fish that swim alongside hawksbill turtles.
 You also find giant barrel sponges, soft corals, and rope corals here.

 Named after the booby birds (white and grey terns that have blue feet) that use the beach for nesting, Booby Cay is a paradise for snorkelers.
 It is not only replete with marine life, but you will also find ancient anchors from shipwrecks and cannons.
 Named Gilligan’s Island by the locals, this snorkeling destination has underwater caves with corals and vibrantly colored tropical fish.